nmtoan91/connectedhomeip/examples/bridge-app/echonetlinux/README.md

-# Manually edit the zap files
+# Tips to manually edit the zap files
 ## bridge-app.matter
-1. Search for "endpoint 0"
+1. Search for "endpoint 0" in source .matter file,.
-2. Search for "endpoint 1"
+2. Search for "endpoint 1" in the target .matter file.
+Put the content under the "endpoint 1" tag.
-3. Search for "endpoint 2"
+Sometime the desired infomation is listed near "endpoint 2".
 ## bridge-app.zap
 1. Search for keyword.
 For example "Window Covering"
 2. Put it under "endpointTypes.clusters".
 Note: COPY TWO OF THEM